 Dirty Herbal Martini

 The Dirty Herbal Martini is distinctive for its olive brine.
 Using raw herb-based oil instead of syrup guarantees, you’ll obtain the full flavor and terpenes since the herb hasn’t been fully heated or processed.

 - Two ounces of dry gin

 - ½ ounce of green cocktail olive brine

 - Place every ingredient inside your mixing glass that contains ice, then stir until it becomes well chilled.

 - Strain inside a coupe or chilled Martini glass

-- Garnish using a green cocktail olive that has been skewered, three drops worth of herb infused oil with a touch of the black cracked pepper.
+- Garnish using a green cocktail olive that has been skewered, three drops worth of herb-infused oil, with a touch of black cracked pepper.

 Elevate Your Magical Infused Mocktails and Cocktails with ONGROK